 - 1. Continue to develop deeper familiarity with the fields of justice and peacebuilding (with particular attention to the strategic peacebuilding wheel). - 2.
-Explore and gain understanding of theories and frameworks that help explain the causes and dynamics of larger-scale conflicts, injustice, and structural violence. - 3.
-Explore and gain understanding of the roles of social-movement organizations, practitioner groups, and policy engagement for dealing with such situations. - 4.
+Explore and understand theories and frameworks that help explain the causes and dynamics of larger-scale conflicts, injustice, and structural violence. - 3.
+Explore and understand the roles of social-movement organizations, practitioner groups, and policy engagement for dealing with such situations. - 4.
 Apply these ideas and skills to cases that progress in complexity from the community to the national and global levels (and back again). - 5.
 Continue to develop self-awareness, capacity for professional judgment and reflective practice with attention to vocation, values, ethics, faith and spirituality. - 6.
-Learn to read about justice and peacebuilding in discerning ways and write about it in clear, analytically cogent prose for both professional and public audiences.
+Learn to read about and research conflict, justice, and peacebuilding in discerning ways and write about it in clear, analytically cogent prose for both professional and public audiences.